Topics

 PRACTICE-1: Sit in a squatting position.
 Keep your back straight; however, avoid having any part of the body tense.
 Exhale from both nostrils so that the lungs are free from air.
 Slowly inhale through nostrils.
 When the lungs the lungs become full, exhale through the mouth without holding it.
 During exhaling keep your lips round as if whistling, without holding it.
 This exhaling and inhaling constitute one cycle.
 At the beginning start with eleven cycles and gradually go up to twenty-one.

 This exercise helps in controlling the movements of lung muscles and it increases the duration of inhaling.
 The rate of respiration during Muraqaba should be as low as possible.
 However, it is imperative that the rate of breathing should not be slowed intentionally.
 Otherwise, the focus would shift to the respiration instead of the Muraqaba.
-The best way to avoid that is to inhale and exh4le slowly for a while before starting Muraqaba.
+The best way to avoid that is to inhale and exhale slowly for a while before starting Muraqaba.
 That way the respiratory rate will drop automatically.

 PRACTICE-2: Sit in a squat position just as in practice-i and put your forearms on the knees.
 Inhale slowly from both nostrils.
 When the lungs are full of air then hold the breath for five seconds.
 Then exhale through the mouth similar to whistling style.
 After a few moments rest repeat the process for five times.
 Next day increase the total to seven until the total number of cycles reaches eleven.
 At this point, increase the hold period from five to six seconds however the total number of cycles will remain eleven.
 When holding the breath for six seconds is not causing any mental or physical strain then increase it to seven seconds.
 Unless and until one reaches full command of the practice, keep the hold period to seven seconds.
 Gradually it should be increased to fifteen seconds, which the maximum allowed time for hold.

-PRACTICE-3: After sitting in the squat position as explained in the practice-i, closed the right nostrils using the right hand thumb and inhale through the left nostril for four seconds.
+PRACTICE-3: After sitting in the squat position as explained in the practice-1, closed the right nostrils using the right hand thumb and inhale through the left nostril for four seconds.
 Hold it for four seconds.
 Now using the last two fingers of your hand closed the left nostril while the right nostril is still closed with the thumb.
 In this way, the remaining two middle fingers will be resting between the eyebrows.
 At this point release only the thumb from the right nostril and exhale from that nostril for four seconds and without stopping inhale from it for four seconds.
+Again, hold it for four seconds and close the right nostril with the thumb.
+Then from the left nostrils release those fingers and exhale for four seconds.
+This constitutes one cycle.
+After a few moments rest repeat it three times.
+Increase one cycle ever- day until you reach seven cycles.

 When doing seven cycles and four-second routine becomes comfortable, increase only the hold time to six seconds while the number of cycles will remain at seven.
 When holding the breath for six seconds and total numbers of cycles is done with ease then increase only the hold time for two more seconds and keep it increasing until the hold time reaches sixteen seconds.